TechConnects/programming-foundations/README.md

 2. Intro to text editor

-3. Running scripts in the browser
+3. Running scripts in the browser/console

 4. Logic loops